-We have audited the financial statements of Core Nickel Corp. (the "Company"), which comprise the statements of financial position as at April 30, 2024 and 2023, and the statements of loss and comprehensive loss, changes in equity and cash flows for the year ended April 30, 2024, and notes to the financial statements, including material accounting policy information (collectively referred to as the "financial statements").
+We have audited the financial statements of Core Nickel Corp. (the "Company"), which comprise the statements of financial position as at April 30, 2025, and the statements of loss and comprehensive loss, changes in equity and cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at April 30, 2024 and 2023, and its financial performance and its cash flows for the year ended April 30, 2024 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at April 30, 2025, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.